aazaff/aazaff.github.io/resources/Essential.md

 ## Miscellaneous Review Papers
 + Kidwell, S.M. and K.W.
 Flessa (1996) The quality of the fossil record: Populations, species, and communities.
 + McKinney, M.L.
-(1997) Extinction vulnerability and selectivity: Combining ecological and paleontological views
+(1997) Extinction vulnerability and selectivity: Combining ecological and paleontological views.
 + Kidwell, S.M. and S.M.
 Holland (2000) The quality of the fossil record: Implicatons for evolutionary analysis.
 + Sheehan, P.M.
 (2001) The Late Ordovician mass extinction.
 + Wiens, J.J. and M.J.
 Donoghue (2004) Historical biogeography, ecology, and species richness.